ImaneBenHassine/PortfolioProjects/Health Insurance Cost Prediction/README.md

 - __setup.sh__ : create a txt.file and then save it as .sh it'is s streamlit folder with credentials.toml and a congif.tom file

-- __Prcofile__ : is used to first execute the setup.sh and then call streamlit to run the application
+- __Procfile__ : is used to first execute the setup.sh and then call streamlit to run the application

            web: sh setup.sh && streamlit run Health_Insurance.py